-Stress can make you ill and unhappy.
-There’s no way to completely avoid all situations that put you under pressure, but you can practice mindfulness techniques, which will help you calm down fast.
+There’s no way to completely avoid all stressful situations, but you can practice mindfulness techniques, which will help you calm down fast.
 Make mindful exercises a part of your everyday life, and you’ll relax and manage challenges without anxiety.
 Here are 4 mindfulness techniques to help you calm down.

 4 Mindfulness Techniques to Help You Calm Down